-Then, one night just as I had laid my head down in bed at 10:30 PM, I heard a hoard of screaming banshees run down the sidewalk outside my apartment and directly into the unit above me.
+Then, one night at 10:30 PM, just as I had gone to bed, I heard a hoard of screaming banshees running down the sidewalk outside my door and running directly into the unit above me.

-(The unit above me is being rented out as a vacation rental, so from week to week the noise levels vary greatly.)
+(The unit above me is rented out as a vacation rental so the noise levels vary greatly from week to week.)

-With no sleep and nerves wearing thin, I was starting to feel terrible.
+With no sleep and my nerves wearing thin, I was starting to feel terrible.

-I prayed that either 1) the doctor's office would somehow lose my appointment, since I had made it a full year ago; 2) my car wouldn't start, or 3) the tropical storm would hit and wipe us all out.
+I prayed that either: 1) the doctor's office would somehow lose my appointment; 2) my car wouldn't start, or 3) the tropical storm would hit and wipe us all out.

 When the doctor's office called me the Friday before my appointment to confirm, I was frozen and couldn't answer the phone.

 When I finally listened to the message, they said I would be seeing some Physician's Assistant (P.A.) that I've never heard of or met before.